godotengine/godot-docs/tutorials/physics/collision_shapes_2d.rst

 Debugging collision shapes
 --------------------------

-Use the :ref:`debug color<class_CollisionShape2D_property_debug_color>` to
+Use the :ref:`Debug Color <class_CollisionShape2D_property_debug_color>` property
-distinguish a shape from others.
+in the CollisionShape2D resource to distinguish a shape from others.
 Turn on the :menu:`Debug > Visible Collision Shapes` menu option to also see them in the running project.

 .. tip::